levy5307/FlySentinel/README.md

 # FlySentinel
-The Sentinel of FlyDB that is based on C++
+The sentinel of FlyDB that is based on C++, using redis client(hiredis).